 Like any technology, software has a limited lifecycle.
 While lifecycle length can be extended with software patches, systems that are heavily patched can suffer from cybersecurity vulnerabilities.

 When software becomes increasingly reliant on patches to run, the chances of a poor-quality patch multiply.
-This means that, where possible, you should always move on from software that’s extensively patched.
+That’s why software of this type is also typically described as a legacy system.
+Where possible, you should always move on from software that’s extensively patched.

 3. Outdated system knowledge

-This means you may end up with only a handful of people in your company who are able to develop the software that’s integral to your organization, leaving you with little choice but to update it.
+This means you may end up with only a handful of people in your company who are able to manage a system that’s integral to your organization.
+Making it another quintessential example of a legacy system.

 4. Limited scalability

-Now you know the main types of legacy systems, here are two common examples.
+Now you know the main types, here are two common and more specific examples of legacy systems:

 Legacy financial systems